Yuli Edelstein: Early life

 In 1977, during his second year of university, Edelstein applied for an exit visa to emigrate to Israel.
 Turned down, he began to associate with a small group of Hebrew teachers who held classes in their apartments.
 One of Edelstein's students was refusenik Alexander Smukler.
 In 1979, alongside Ephraim Kholmianski and Yuri Koroshovsky, Edelstein founded an underground organization, known as the 'City Project', with the intent of training Hebrew teachers and distributing Hebrew learning materials.
 That year, he was expelled from university and suffered harassment by the KGB and local police.
 During this time, he found odd jobs as a street cleaner, security guard, and more.

 In 1984, he and other Hebrew teachers were arrested on fabricated charges, Edelstein himself being charged with possession of drugs, and sentenced to three years.
 He was then sent to Siberian penal colonies and did hard labor, first in Buryatia and then in Novosibirsk.
 He broke several bones after falling from a construction tower.
-He was due to be transferred back to Buryatia, but his wife, Tanya, threatened to go on hunger strike if he was returned there.
+He was due to be transferred back to Buryatia, but his wife, Tatiana (Tanya), threatened to go on hunger strike if he was returned there.

 Edelstein was released in May 1987, on the eve of Israeli Independence Day, the next to last of the refuseniks to be freed.
 He then emigrated to Israel, moving to the West Bank settlement of Alon Shvut.
 He did his national service in the Israel Defense Forces, attaining the rank of Corporal.